-Applications to the School Holiday Activity Fund can be made by registered charities or mainstream state schools that are based in the Beneficial Area.
+Applications to the School Holiday Activity Fund (SHAF) can be made by registered charities or mainstream state schools that are based in the Beneficial Area.

-Organisations that are currently in receipt of a grant from John Lyon’s Charity for core services are also eligible to apply to this Fund as long as funds from the Charity are not already being used for this purpose.
+Organisations that are currently in receipt of a grant from John Lyon’s Charity for core services are also eligible to apply to this Fund as long as funds from the Charity are not already being used for holiday activities.

 What can I apply for?

 You can apply to the School Holiday Activity Fund for a variety of activities.
 Suitable examples could include (but are not limited to):

 - family activities

 We will not consider requests for trips abroad.

 - venue hire